elanor/hello-world-dapp/README.md

     **Note:** To use verifiable builds with cargo-concordium a container runtime such as Docker is required.

-3. Concordium Client
+3. Installing Concordium Client

-    Concordium Client is a command line client for interacting with the concordium nodes, including sending the transactions.
+    Concordium Client is a command-line client for interacting with Concordium nodes and sending transactions.

-    - Download the tool from the developer documentation [here](https://developer.concordium.software/en/mainnet/net/installation/downloads.html#downloads)
+    - Download the tool from the [developer documentation](https://developer.concordium.software/en/mainnet/net/installation/downloads.html#downloads).
+Once downloaded, the client should be moved to the appropriate directory and its permissions updated:

         ```mv concordium-client_6.1.0 /usr/local/bin/concordium-client```

         ```chmod +x /usr/local/bin/concordium-client```

-        **Note:** The location and the version of concordium client may differ for you.
+        **Note:** Concordium client version and location may be different.
 In the first command, release 6.1.0 is used, and in the second command, the version is removed.

-    - With concordium-client installed, you can use the block-show command to query the newest block via public testnet node:
+    - To verify Concordium-client installation, use the block-show command to query the newest block via public testnet node by running command:

         ```concordium-client block show --grpc-ip node.testnet.concordium.com```

-        After that, you are ready to start developing Concordium smart contracts.
+Now the development environment is ready for smart contract development on Concordium.

-## Developing a smart contract
+## Creating smart contract from a template

-- The smart contracts can be generated from a template, using VS Code extension for Concordium Smart Contracts: `Concordium Smart Contracts`.
+A new smart contract project can be created using the Concordium Smart Contracts extension for Visual Studio Code.
+The steps are as follows:

-- Open the command palette (or by pressing `Cmd + Shift + P` on MacOS or `Ctrl + Shift + P` on Windows) and choose `Concordium smart contracts: Initialize a smart contract project`.
-Then, pick up the folder for the project.
+1. Open the command palette and choose `Initialize a smart contract project`.
+Then, select the folder for the new project.
-- Then choose `default` template (this is enough for the first project).
-Give it a name and provide a description.
+2. Choose `default` template (it is sufficient for the current project).
+Fill in the project title and description.
-- The project created is a regular Cargo Rust project with its dependencies in `Cargo.toml` file and a smart contract `/src/` folder in `lib.rs` file, and with tests in `/tests/tests.rs` file.
+    - The created project is a regular Cargo Rust project with dependencies listed in `Cargo.toml`, with smart contract in `/src/lib.rs`, and tests in `/tests/tests.rs`.
-- A difference with typical Rust projects is that `/deploy-scripts/` folder has scripts to deploy the smart contract into the chain.
+3. The key difference from regular Rust project is `/deploy-scripts/` folder that has scripts to deploy the smart contract to the blockchain.
-- Open the command palette again and choose `Concordium smart contracts: Build contract`.
-It outputs the contract in wasm format and puts in `/concordium-out/` folder.
+4. Open command palette again and choose `Build contract`.
+It outputs the contract in wasm format and puts it in `/concordium-out/` folder.
-- To test the smart contract, use the command palette `Concordium smart contracts: Test contract`.
+5. To test the smart contract, use command palette `Test contract`.

-## Making dApp "Hello World"
+## Making the "Hello World" dApp

-- Modify `lib.rs` file from template to make it "Hello World" dApp.
-This example demonstrates how "Hello world" can be implemented with smart
-contracts on Concordium.
+- Modify the Smart Contract: Edit the `lib.rs` file to create a simple smart contract that initializes with the message "Hello, World!" and provides functionality to update and retrieve the message.
+Few beginner level smart contract tutorials can be found on [`Concordium Academy portal`] https://academy.concordium.software/beginner-level-tutorials.
-- Build and then test the smart contract.
+- Build and Test the Smart Contract: Once the contract is modified, use the Build Contract and Test Contract options in Visual Studio Code to compile and test the contract.

-The example dApp has its features:
+For developers interested in building a frontend for the dApp, advanced tutorials covering frontend integration can be found here: [examples of other dapps](https://developer.concordium.software/en/mainnet/net/guides/dapp-examples.html#dapp-examples).

+Now "Hello world" dApp on Concordium is ready!

+Features of the "Hello world" dApp:

 ### Functionality
-- **Initialization**: When deployed, the smart contract initializes with a default message, "Hello, World!".
+- **Initialization**: Upon deployed, the smart contract initializes with the message: "Hello, World!"
-- **Update Message**: Functionality to update the stored message.
+- **Update Message**: The contract provides a method to update the stored message
-- **Get Message**: It allows querying the current message.
+- **Get Message**: It allows querying the current message

 ### Methods
-- `contract_init`: Initializes the contract with the default "Hello, World!" message.
+- `contract_init`: Initializes the contract with "Hello, World!" message
-- `update_message`: Updates the message stored in the contract's state to "Hello again, World!".
+- `update_message`: Updates the message stored in the contract's state to "Hello again, World!"
-- `get_message`: Retrieves the current message from the contract's state.
+- `get_message`: Retrieves the current message from the contract's state

-### Usage
-- The `contract_init` method is called automatically upon deployment, setting the initial message.
-- The `update_message` method can be called by users to change the message stored in the contract.
-- The `get_message` method can be used to view the current message without altering the state.

 ### Developer Notes
 - This contract is intended for educational purposes and to demonstrate the capabilities of smart contract
   development on Concordium.
 - Error handling is simplified in this example.
-More robust error management would be necessary for production use.
+More robust error management is necessary for production.

-# Additional note

-## Potential improvements
+# Potential improvements

 <!-- write down any friction or improvements you think may be made to the developer experience in a separate note. -->

-- The dapp example used here is a basic smart contract, it could be extended to include more interactive features or to serve as a template for more complex applications that require state management and user interaction through transactions.
+- "Hello world" dapp is a basic smart contract dApp, it can be extended to include interactive features or to serve as a template for complex applications that require state management and user interaction through transactions.

+- In order to implement integrations to Concordium Wallet for Web or Mobile use NPM library [`@concordium/react-components`](https://www.npmjs.com/package/@concordium/react-components).

-- A potential use case for this "Hello world" dApp could be the following: retrieving the 'Hello World' text field from the blockchain and/or sending it to another address after authentication.
+- A potential use case for "Hello world" dApp is retrieving 'Hello World' text field from the blockchain and/or sending it to another address after user authentication.

-- Not all smart contracts are designed to be upgradeable, which underscores the importance of considering potential future enhancements during their initial development.
-Planning for upgrades from the outset allows developers to adapt and expand features without the need to rewrite the entire contract each time complexities increase.
-This approach not only saves time but also helps in maintaining the continuity and integrity of the smart contract over its lifecycle.
+- Functionality for upgrading smart contract in the "Hello world" dapp could be added.
+It is a good practice to design smart contracts allowing future upgrades.
+This approach saves time and helps to maintain the continuity and integrity of the smart contract over its lifecycle.

-## Disclaimers

-- There is a possibility to make an interaction frontend part for dapp in order to demonstrate how the smart contract works.
-It is not covered in the current tutorial, but other [examples of other dapps](https://developer.concordium.software/en/mainnet/net/guides/dapp-examples.html#dapp-examples) have those UIs.

-- In order to implement integrations to Concordium Wallet for Web or Mobile, NPM library [`@concordium/react-components`](https://www.npmjs.com/package/@concordium/react-components) can be used.